alessiorubicini/alessiorubicini.github.io/src/posts/2025-04-01-my-swift-student-challenge.md

 But the biggest reason is to **challenge yourself**.

 You might feel confident in your coding abilities from school or self-teaching, but are you *really* that confident?
 The Swift Student Challenge puts that to the test.
-It’s not about beating others—it’s about pushing your own boundaries.
+It’s not about beating others - it's about pushing your own boundaries.
 There are no rankings or scoreboards.
 Apple looks for projects that demonstrate **creativity, innovation, and originality**.

 ### The Philosophy: Creativity First